Suicide methods: Drowning

+Suicide by drowning is the act of deliberately submerging oneself in water or other liquid to prevent breathing.
+It accounts for less than 2% of all suicides in the United States.
+People with dementia and schizophrenia have a higher risk of dying by drowning.
+Of those who attempt suicide by drowning in the US, about half die.

+About 2% to 3% of suicides by drowning involve driving a vehicle into a body of water.

 Poisoning

 Suicide by poisoning, also called self-poisoning, is usually classed as a drug overdose when drugs such as painkillers or recreational drugs are used.
 The use of pesticides to self-poison is the most common method used in some countries.
 Poisoning through the means of toxic plants is usually slow and painful.